Kyriosity/use-dev/README+/decisions/README+/mvvm/mvvm-vmodel_cohesion.md

 ### Downcasting workaround

-An issue of the inheritance is that C# prevents pure downcasting, but there are workarounds possible:\
+An issue with inheritance is that C# prevents pure downcasting, but there are workarounds possible:\
 |- [Downcast unblock](../../../techniques/README+/cs-unblock_downcast.md)

-### What about base ViewModel
+### What about the base ViewModel

 In the classic realization, ViewModel will reasonably extend the commonly named `ViewModelBase` with everyday functionality, like notifications.
-C# doesn't support multi-inheritance, so a base is much more suitable for aggregation (injection) thus freeing the place for the model as root.
+C# doesn't support multi-inheritance, so a base is much more suitable for aggregation (injection), thus freeing the place for the model as root.

 ### Contraindications